Package insert / product label

-In a study of a combination dose of dextromethorphan hydrobromide 30 mg/quinidine sulfate 30 mg TWICE DAILY in 12 subjects with mild (CLCR 50-80 mL/min) or moderate (CLCR 30-50 mL/min) renal impairment (6 each) compared to 9 healthy subjects (matched in gender, age, and weight range to impaired subjects), subjects showed little difference in quinidine or dextromethorphan pharmacokinetics compared to healthy subjects.
-Dose adjustment is therefore not required in mild or moderate renal impairment.
+In a study of a combination dose of dextromethorphan 30 mg/quinidine 30 mg TWICE DAILY in 12 subjects with mild (CLCR 50 to 80 mL/min) or moderate (CLCR 30 to 50 mL/min) renal impairment (6 each) compared to 9 healthy subjects (matched in gender, age, and weight range to impaired subjects), subjects showed little difference in quinidine or dextromethorphan pharmacokinetics compared to healthy subjects.
+Dose adjustment is, therefore, not required in mild or moderate renal impairment.
 Nuedexta has not been studied in patients with severe renal impairment.

-Desipramine (CYP2D6 substrate): Co-administration of dextromethorphan hydrobromide 30 mg/quinidine sulfate 30 mg with the tricyclic antidepressant desipramine, a CYP2D6 substrate, when desipramine was given at a dose of 25 mg once daily in 13 healthy volunteers resulted in an approximately 8-fold increase in steady state desipramine exposure (Cmin) compared to desipramine given alone.
-Therefore, concomitant administration of Nuedexta and drugs undergoing CYP2D6 metabolism should be evaluated for appropriate dose adjustment or alternative medication if the concomitant medication depends primarily on CYP2D6 metabolism and has a narrow therapeutic index, or if it relies on CYP2D6 for conversion to an active species [see CYP2D6 Substrate (5.4)].
+Co-administration of dextromethorphan 30 mg/quinidine 30 mg with the tricyclic antidepressant desipramine, a CYP2D6 substrate, when desipramine was given at a dose of 25 mg once daily in 13 healthy volunteers resulted in an approximately 8-fold increase in steady state desipramine exposure (Cmin) compared to desipramine given alone.
+Therefore, concomitant administration of Nuedexta and drugs undergoing CYP2D6 metabolism should be evaluated for appropriate dose adjustment or alternative medication if the concomitant medication depends primarily on CYP2D6 metabolism and has a narrow therapeutic index, or if it relies on CYP2D6 for conversion to an active species [see Warnings and Precautions (5.4)].

-Based on these results, whenever Nuedexta is prescribed with drugs like paroxetine that inhibit or are extensively metabolized by CYP2D6, consideration should be given to initiating treatment with a lower dose.
-The dose of paroxetine can then be adjusted based on clinical response; however, dosage above 35 mg/day is not recommended [see CYP2D6 Substrate (5.4) ].
+Based on these results, when Nuedexta is prescribed with drugs such as paroxetine that inhibit or are extensively metabolized by CYP2D6, consideration should be given to initiating treatment with a lower dose.
+The dose of paroxetine can then be adjusted based on clinical response; however, dosage above 35 mg/day is not recommended [see Warnings and Precautions (5.4)].

-NMDA receptor antagonists (memantine): A drug interaction study was conducted between a higher combination dose of dextromethorphan/quinidine (dextromethorphan hydrobromide 30 mg/quinidine sulfate 30 mg) and memantine 20 mg/day to investigate the pharmacokinetic and pharmacodynamic interactions in 52 healthy subjects.
-Both dextromethorphan and memantine are antagonists of the N-methyl-D-aspartate (NMDA) receptor which could theoretically result in an additive effect at NMDA receptors and potentially an increased incidence of adverse events.
+A drug interaction study was conducted between a higher combination dose of dextromethorphan/quinidine (dextromethorphan 30 mg/quinidine 30 mg) and memantine 20 mg/day to investigate the pharmacokinetic and pharmacodynamic interactions in 52 healthy subjects.
+Both dextromethorphan and memantine are antagonists of the N-methyl-D-aspartate (NMDA) receptor, which could theoretically result in an additive effect at NMDA receptors and potentially an increased incidence of adverse events.
 There was no significant difference in the plasma concentrations of dextromethorphan and dextrorphan before and after the administration of memantine.
-Plasma concentrations of quinidine increased 20-30% when memantine was added to dextromethorphan hydrobromide 30mg/quinidine sulfate 30mg.
+Plasma concentrations of quinidine increased 20 to 30% when memantine was added to dextromethorphan 30 mg/quinidine 30 mg.

 The quinidine component of Nuedexta is intended to inhibit CYP2D6 so that higher exposure to dextromethorphan can be achieved compared to when dextromethorphan is given alone.
-Approximately 7-10% of Caucasians and 3-8% of African Americans generally lack the capacity to metabolize CYP2D6 substrates and are classified as PMs.
+Approximately 7 to 10% of Caucasians and 3 to 8% of African Americans generally lack the capacity to metabolize CYP2D6 substrates and are classified as PMs.
 The quinidine component of Nuedexta is not expected to contribute to the effectiveness of Nuedexta in PMs, but adverse events of the quinidine are still possible.
-In those patients who may be at risk of significant toxicity due to quinidine, genotyping to determine if they are PMs should be considered prior to making the decision to treat with Nuedexta [see Concomitant Use of CYP2D6 Substrate (5.4), CYP2D6 Poor Metabolizer (5.8), Pharmacokinetics (12.3)].
+In those patients who may be at risk of significant toxicity due to quinidine, genotyping to determine if they are PMs should be considered prior to making the decision to treat with Nuedexta [see Warnings and Precautions (5.4, 5.8), and Clinical Pharmacology (12.3)].